kento-oka/roust/README.md

 # Roust

-Roust is a faster URI router.
+Roust is the fastest (wishful) URI router.

 > *NOTE*: I cant speak engilish. so I used GoogleTranslate.